erdemonal11/erdemonal11.github.io/README.md

 # Personal Website

-This website is lower than 16 KB.
+This site is under 16 KB, loads fast, and works offline.